timescale/docs/migrate/live-migration/live-migration-from-timescaledb.md

 # Live migration from TimescaleDB database with pgcopydb

-This document provides detailed instructions on how to perform a database migration from a production TimescaleDB that is either a [Managed Service for TimescaleDB] or self-hosted instance to Timescale in a way that requires minimal downtime (in the order of few minutes) of your production applications.

-The migration process will be carried out using the [live migration] strategy.
-You will use a live migration image that streamlines the process of replicating live transactions from your source database to Timescale.
+This document provides detailed instructions to migrate data from your TimescaleDB database (self-hosted or on [Managed Service for TimescaleDB]) to a Timescale instance with minimal downtime (on the order of a few minutes) of your production applications, using the [live migration] strategy.
+To simplify the migration, we provide you with a docker image containing all the tools and scripts that you need to perform the live migration.

 You should provision a dedicated instance to run the migration steps from.
 Ideally an AWS EC2 instance that's in the same region as the Timescale target service.